Gadchiroli: Transport

 Gadchiroli is connected by roads to Chandrapur, Nagpur, Bhandara and Gondia.
-There are no rail connections to Gadchiroli, with the nearest line passing through Wadsa (Desaiganj).Wadsa is the only railway station in Gadchiroli District.
-The condition of roadways in the area is being improved to provide improved security against the recent Naxilite insurgency.
+There is rail connection in Gadchiroli .The condition of roadways in the area is being improved to provide improved security against the recent Naxilite insurgency.

 Education

 All the degree colleges in Gadchiroli are now affiliated with the recently established Gondwana University, Gadchiroli.
 The government of Maharashtra established Gondwana university by splitting RTM Nagpur University, purported to be a major revolution in education for the tribal youth in the district.